davidson16807/fast-multipole-method/README.md

 			for every neighboring grid cell within the level: calculate the force between the object and the midpoint of the grid cell

+And if we want to retrieve the value at a specific location, we do the following:

+	for every level in the nested grid: find the grid cell that intersects with our location and add its value to a running total

-This is known as the [fast multipole method](https://en.wikipedia.org/wiki/Fast_multipole_method).
+The solution here is known as the [fast multipole method](https://en.wikipedia.org/wiki/Fast_multipole_method).
 Our runtime scales linearly with the number of objects.
 It also scales logarithmically with the size of the simulation.
 Complexity is O(N log(M)), where N is the object count and and M is the simulation size.
 This is exactly what we want.

 ## How do I use it?